fereshteh-ahmadnezhad/today-i-learned/toefl/word-choice.md

    1. experience gained first-hand
    2. If you experience something firsthand, you experience it yourself
    3. Most of the older reporters have experienced war firsthand.

+## Compare with or to:
+1. compared to/with something
+2. It seems both are correct.